waynedog74/content/cms/top-10-open-source-ecommerce-tools.md

+---
 Title: Top 10 Open Source Ecommerce Tools
 Date: 2016-09-14 22:34:30
-Category: cms
+Categories: [cms]
-Tags: AbanteCart, Broadleaf Commerce, Jigoshop, Magento, NopCommerce, OsCommerce, PrestaShop, Spreecommerce, Ubercart Slug:top-10-open-source-ecommerce-tools
+Tags: [AbanteCart, Broadleaf Commerce, Jigoshop, Magento, NopCommerce, OsCommerce, PrestaShop, Spreecommerce, Ubercart]
-Authors:sedlav
-Summary: In this article, we feature 10 ecommerce software solutions that can make setting up an online store easier.
-These are all open source solutions, w

->
+Slug: top-10-open-source-ecommerce-tools
+Authors: sedlav
+---

-In this article, we feature 10 ecommerce software solutions that can make setting up an online store easier.
+> In this article, we feature 10 ecommerce software solutions that can make setting up an online store easier.
 These are all open source solutions, which means that they are completely free if you run the software on your own server.
 If you don't want to host your own website, many of them are also available through hosting providers for a small fee.

 [Link](http://www.smallbusinesscomputing.com/slideshows/top-10-open-source-ecommerce-tools.html)